chilts/mongodb-queue/README.md

 ## Creating a Queue ##

-To create a queue, just call `new` (and if you forget to do that, we'll do it for you) and pass it the MongoClient, a name and an optional set of options.
-These are equivalent:
+To create a queue, call the exported function with the `MongoClient`, the name and a set of opts.
+The MongoDB collection used is the same name as the name passed in:

 ```
-var q1 = new Queue(db, 'a-queue')
-var q2 = Queue(db, 'a-queue')
+var mongoDbQueue = require('mongodb-queue')

+mongoDbQueue(db, 'a-queue', function(err, queue) {
+    // a queue
+})
+mongoDbQueue(db, 'a-queue', function(err, queue) {
+    // another queue which uses the same collection as above
+})
 ```

 Note: but don't use the same queue name twice with different options, otherwise things might get confusing.